Admissions

 Schedule

-Three courses will be held throughout the Program in June and July 2022.
-Each Course offers around 20 hours of in-class in-person and online instruction from Monday to Friday.
+2-3 courses will be held throughout the Program in Oct 2022.
+Each Course offers around 30+ hours of in-class in-person and online instruction from Monday to Friday.
 All classes and guest lectures take place mostly in-person with some online instruction.
-Class times are coordinated in advance with individual faculty and will be friendly to morning/afternoon Mountain Standard Timezone (MST or UTC−07:00).
+Class times are coordinated in advance with individual faculty and will likely be friendly to morning/afternoon Mountain Standard Timezone (MST or UTC−07:00).
 Enrolled students are recommended to attend in-person given the project-based hands on environment, however, exceptions may be coordinated to participate remotely live online.
 Most guest speakers and in-person lecturers are invited to join us during the third weekend June 16-19.

 Research Experiments and Projects